Sigurd stones

 The Sigurd stones form a group of eight or nine Swedish runic inscriptions (five or six runestones, two natural rocks, and a baptismal font) and one picture stone that depict imagery from the Germanic heroic legend of Sigurd the dragon slayer.
 They were made during the Viking Age and constitute the earliest Norse representations of the matter of the Völsung cycle that is the basis of the Middle High German Nibelungenlied and the Sigurd legends in the Poetic Edda, the Prose Edda, and the Völsunga saga.

 In addition, the figure of Sigurd sucking the dragon's blood from his thumb appears on several carved stones in parts of Great Britain with strong Scandinavian cultural influence: at Ripon and Kirby Hill, North Yorkshire, at York and at Halton, Lancashire, and carved slates from the Isle of Man, broadly dated c.
 950–1000, include several pieces interpreted as showing episodes from the Sigurd story.

+Other depictions include wooden carvings from the Hylestad Stave Church.

 Uppland

 U 1163

 This runestone is in runestone style Pr2.
-It was found in Drävle, but in 1878 it was moved to its current location in the courtyard of the manor house of Göksbo.
+It was found in Drävle (ancient kingdom of Fjärdhundraland), but in 1878 it was moved to its current location in the courtyard of the nearby manor house of Revelsta, called Göksbo (ʻthe cuckooʼs nestʼ).
 Its imagery shows Sigurd thrusting his sword through the dragon Fafnir (the lindworm or serpent band containing the runic inscription), the dwarf Andvari, and the valkyrie Sigrdrífa offering a drinking horn to Sigurd.

 The runestone has a stylized Christian cross, as do a number of other Sigurd stones: U 1175, Sö 327, Gs 2, and Gs 9.
 The combination of crosses with Sigurd images is taken as evidence of acceptance and use of legends from the Völsung cycle by Christianity during the transition period from Norse paganism.